David Dewitt Bailey Jr.

 - Debut June 8, 2007

-Pitcher Homer Bailey, a top pitching prospect for years before reaching the majors in 2007.
+Pitcher Homer Bailey was a top pitching prospect for years before reaching the majors in 2007.
 He has thrown two no-hitters in his career.

 Bailey beat Forney High School in the Class 3-A Texas high school championship as a freshman.
 Three years later, he did it again to complete a season in which he was 15-0 with a 0.68 ERA.
-In 93 IP, he struck out 201 and walked 19 while holding opponents to a .119 average.
-In the finale, Bailey had fanned 14 and his last pitch in the complete game was a 96-mph fastball.
+In 93 innings, he struck out 201 and walked 19 while holding opponents to a .119 average.
+In the finale, Bailey fanned 14 and his last pitch in the complete game was a 96 mph fastball.
 He also went 2 for 3 with a 2-run double in the contest.
-That year helped separate him from a pack of prospects to be deemed the top high school pitcher in the country by Baseball America.
-He won the Baseball America High School Player of the Year Award.
-Overall, he was 41-4 with a 0.98 ERA and 536 strikeout in 298 innings during his prep career.
+That year helped separate him from a pack of prospects to be deemed the top high school pitcher in the country by Baseball America, winning the Baseball America High School Player of the Year Award.
+Overall, he was 41-4 with a 0.98 ERA and 536 strikeouts in 298 innings during his prep career.

 Primary Sources: 2005-2007 Baseball Almanacs